integrativemodeling/sea/README.md

 - `mod9.12 scripts/MODELLER/SEA4/all_sjkim_final3.py` : SEA4 942-1032

-## Running the SEA complex script:
+## Running the IMP/PMI scripts for the SEA complex:
 with 1:3 stoichiometry and rotational symmetry:
 -
 -